 This article provides an overview of the Azure Cosmos DB Gremlin API and explains how you can use it to store massive graphs with billions of vertices and edges.
-You can query the graphs with millisecond latency and evolve the graph structure and schema easily.
-To query Azure Cosmos DB, you can use the Apache TinkerPop graph traversal language, or Gremlin.
+You can query the graphs with millisecond latency and evolve the graph structure easily.
+Azure Cosmos DB's Gremlin API is based on the Apache TinkerPop graph database standard, and uses the Gremlin query language.